 On our way to Petra from Amman, we often stopped our car for goats crossing small villages.
 Besides their milk, wool is the primary source of Jordanian rugs.
-So You find lots of outlets in and outside Petra, Amman, selling woollen rugs for fixed prices.
+So You find many outlets in and outside Petra, Amman, selling woollen rugs for fixed prices.
 The carpets may be worth the price for their handwork, but our wallet couldn’t take the load of high cost.
 The best place for those interested in buying and seeing the traditional Bani Hamida weaving is Mukawir village.

 Traditional keffiyehs (scarves)

 Jordanian wearing a white and red checkered scarf- Keffiyeh

 Agricultural products of Jordan

-It is rare to see Bedouin women outside their homes anywhere in Jordan, but their exotic metal jewellery is always visible hanging outside the shops in Petra.
+It is rare to see Bedouin women outside their homes anywhere in Jordan, but their exotic metal jewellery is always visible outside Petra’s shops.
 The Bedouin motifs revolve around simple circles and crude lines creating a human figurine.
 Definitely, they are unique – yet expensive The Bedouins inside the Petra archaeological site sell so many fake items that it was hard to recognise if they were genuine.
 But if you think of helping the tribe,

 Our driver Yusuf suggested Nabatean Ladies Cooperative for silver jewellery near the Visitor centre to buy silver jewellery truly inspired by Nabatean motifs.
 So whether you want to buy it or not, visit this shop to see simple yet unique metal jewels.

 Dead sea Products.

 A pretty lady from their factory took us around.
 She was extremely good at convincing people.
 Her skin was radiant.
 She said it was because of these Dead Sea skincare products she has used for the past ten years.
 I was impressed.
 I thought I would get my skin glowing like hers and ended up buying skincare products worth 10K INR.
 We used every last paisa we had brought for the trip here.

-The bitter fact is, even after using the masks and cream for a year almost, my skin remained the same.
-I can not say that the products are worthless, but they did not work for me.
+The bitter fact is, even after using the masks and cream for almost a year, my skin remained the same.
+I can not say the products are worthless, but they did not work for me.
 It neither harmed nor helped me.